 - make a nonelective contribution of 2% of your compensation (taking into account no more than $285,000 of compensation in 2020 ($280,000 in 2019).

 SEP plan limits

 Your contributions to your SEP plan (that is not a SARSEP) are not reduced by the contributions you or your employer make to your employer’s SIMPLE IRA plan.

 SEP plans (that are not SARSEPs) only allow employer contributions.
-For a self-employed individual, contributions are limited to 25% of your net earnings from self-employment (not including contributions for yourself), up to $54,000 (for 2017; $53,000 for 2015 and 2016).
+For a self-employed individual, contributions are limited to 25% of your net earnings from self-employment (not including contributions for yourself), up to $57,000 (for 2020; $56,000 for 2019).
 You can calculate your plan contributions using the tables and worksheets in Pub.
 560.

-If your business sponsors another defined contribution plan in addition to your SEP plan (for example, a profit-sharing plan or a 401(k) plan), then your contributions for yourself to all these plans may not exceed 25% of your net earnings from self-employment (not including contributions for yourself), up to $54,000 (for 2017; $53,000 for 2015 and 2016).
-Note that salary deferrals are not subject to the 25% limit and catch-up contributions are not included in the $54,000 limit.
+If your business sponsors another defined contribution plan in addition to your SEP plan (for example, a profit-sharing plan or a 401(k) plan), then your contributions for yourself to all these plans may not exceed 25% of your net earnings from self-employment (not including contributions for yourself), up to $57,000 (for 2020; $56,000 for 2019).
+Note that salary deferrals are not subject to the 25% limit and catch-up contributions are not included in the $57,000 limit.